SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Document/v1DocumentEntity_SetDocumentStreamFromId.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: stream

 The document content as a stream.

-## Response: object
+## Response:

-Partial DocumentEntity class associating the generated DocumentEntity with an interface.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|